 If you know your credit score and are wondering where you stand, here is the FICO (Fair Isaac Corporation) standard:

 - 300 — 579: Very Poor

 What’s The Difference Between Your Credit Score And Your Insurance Score?

 A FICO score or Vantage Score, also known as a credit score, is a three-digit number based on the information pulled from your credit reports.
-The credit-based scores lenders use and the scores used by insurance companies are not the same.
+The credit-based scores lenders use, and the scores used by life insurance companies are not the same.

 Lenders look at your regular credit score, while insurers review your credit-based insurance score.

-Here’s a fun little breakdown of some key differences and similarities between the two.
-Well, we think it’s fun, but we work in insurance.
+Here’s a breakdown of some key differences and similarities between the two:

 - Both types of scores are based upon information found on your credit reports, sourced from the major consumer credit bureaus Equifax, Experian, and TransUnion.